snowplow/snowbridge/docs/new_docs/getting_started.md

 // TODO: image here maybe?

-Next, you can use a `.hcl` config file, or environment variables to configure different sources, targets and transformations.
+Next, to configure sources, targets, and transformations, create a file with `.hcl` extension, add your desired configuration and set the environment variable `STREAM_REPLICATOR_CONFIG_FILE` to the path to that file.
+Run the application with `./stream-replicator`.

 // TODO: Should this line go here?
 If so, add a link!